atomaszewicz/Bond/RStudio/Analysis.md

 [1]               Title  Metric Rating
 [1] 15 A View to a Kill RT.Crit     36
 ```
-So the minimum score of all 4 metrics is 36/100 from Rotten Tomatoes critics for the Bond film "A View to a Kill", which marks Roger Moore's last outing as Agent 007, and the maximum score is 97.5 from LetterBoxd for "Casino Royale" Daniel Craig's first film in the series.
-We will see later how an actor's last and first film are generally rated, but for now we can take this as Moore being bored with the role and Craig being very excited, giving it his all.
+So the minimum score of all 4 metrics is 36/100 from Rotten Tomatoes critics for the Bond film "A View to a Kill", which marks Roger Moore's last outing as Agent 007 (at the ripe old age of 57), and the maximum score is 97.5 from LetterBoxd for "Casino Royale" Daniel Craig's first film in the series.
+We will see later how an actor's last and first film are generally rated, but for now we can imagine that Moore's age and boredness with the role while Craig was still young, presumably very excited about his new role and thus gave it his all.

-It is not surprising that LetterBoxd claims the highest rated film since it has the highest average rating of 79.1/100 (12% higher than the average of our 4 metrics).
-RT critic score was on average the second highest rating (70.8/100) among our 4 metrics but according to critics "A View to a Kill" was the weakest entry in the series.
+It is not surprising that LetterBoxd claims the highest rated film since it has the highest average rating of 79/100 (almost 12 percentage-points higher than the average of our 4 metrics).
+While RT critic score was on average the second highest rating (71) among our 4 metrics, we saw that it still gave out the lowest rating, a mere 36 to "A View to a Kill".

 We now check what is the highest/lowest rated films on average:
 ```R